Protecting Your Domain Reputation with DMARC

 To pass DMARC checks, SPF or DKIM must meet the requirements of both alignment and authentication.
 There has to be alignment between the domain in the “from” address, and the domain identified in the return path or “d=” portion of the DKIM signature.
 At Mailgun, when adding a domain to your account you are required to add DKIM and SPF records – both of which help to indicate where the domain is allowed to send email from.
 And by enabling DMARC, you have the added benefit of selecting a return address for reports of your domains sending activity to email hosting providers.
 The DMARC site provides suggestions for aggregation services that take that return data and display it for you in a nice way that humans can read.
 Because who doesn’t like a solid feedback loop that helps to improve email deliverability?

 Oh!
-And if you’d like to see how else you can protect your reputation, join us for an upcoming webinar on all things dedicated IP and learn when to use them for email.
+And if you’d like to see how else you can protect your reputation, review our webinar on all things dedicated IP and learn when to use them for email.